Clifftech123/JavaScript-From-Beginner-to-Master/01.Variables-and-data-types/README.md

-GitHub Copilot: Sure, here's an improved version of the text:

 ## Section 1: Variables and Data Types

 Welcome to the first section of the JavaScript from Beginner to Master tutorial series!
 In this section, we'll cover the basics of variables and data types.
 You'll find all the code used in this section in this folder.